Obrelix/Arduino-Radar-UI-.NET/README.md

 # Arduino-Radar-UI-.NET
-A WPF Application that open connection with arduino Radar and visualize the measurements of the Radar.
+A WPF Application that open a connection with the arduino controller and visualizing the measurements of arduino's sensors.

 ![alt tag](https://raw.githubusercontent.com/Obrelix/Arduino-Radar-UI-.NET/master/Radar%20ScreeShots/RadarUI.PNG)